tldr-pages/tldr/pages/common/fastmod.md

 # fastmod

 > A fast partial replacement for the codemod tool, replace and replace all in the whole codebase.
-> Regexes are matched by Rust regex crate: <https://docs.rs/regex/latest/regex>.
+> Regexes are matched by Rust regex crate.
 > More information: <https://github.com/facebookincubator/fastmod>.

 - Replace regex pattern in current directory in all files, ignoring files on .ignore and .gitignore: